schwaa/pptxcreator/memory-bank/systemPatterns.md

 ## Design Patterns
 - **CLI Facade (`main.py`):** Simplifies user interaction with the three-stage process.
 - **Agentic Workflow (in `processor.py`):** A multi-step process where an "agent" (the `process_content` function) uses specialized LLM calls (Planning Agent, Designer Agent) and Pydantic models to make decisions, execute actions (like image generation), and format outputs for each slide.
-- **Pydantic Models (in `models.py`):** Used for data validation and to define clear, structured inputs and outputs for LLM interactions, enforced by the `instructor` library.
+- **Pydantic Models (in `models.py`):** Used for data validation and to define clear, structured inputs and outputs for LLM interactions, enforced directly by Pydantic.
 - **Strategy Pattern (in `processor.py` - potentially evolving):** The LLM-based processing is primary.
 The rule-based fallback might be re-evaluated or simplified given the robustness introduced by Pydantic validation at each LLM step.
 - **Data-Driven Configuration:** `layouts.json` and `presentation.json` drive the generation process.